youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 **VT** : Virus Total : Virus Total is an online service that analyzes suspicious files and URLs to detect types of malware and malicious content using antivirus engines and website scanners.

-**CObalt Strike**:
+**Cobalt Strike**: Cobalt Strike is a tool developed for ethical hackers, but like many other offensive cybersecurity tools, it has fallen into the wrong hands.
+This powerful network attack platform combines social engineering, unauthorized access tools, network pattern obfuscation and a sophisticated mechanism for deploying malicious executable code on compromised systems.
+It can now be used by attackers to deploy advanced persistent threat (APT) attacks against your organization. [source](https://www.cynet.com/network-attacks/cobalt-strike-white-hat-hacker-powerhouse-in-the-wrong-hands/)

-**Mimikatz**:
+**Mimikatz**: Mimikatz is a now well known tool to extract plaintexts passwords, hash, PIN code and kerberos tickets from memory. mimikatz can also perform pass-the-hash, pass-the-ticket or build Golden tickets. [source](https://github.com/gentilkiwi/mimikatz)

 ## Parsing the evidences

-In this article we are gonna use Log2Timeline and Maximim Plaso Parser to analyse the VMDK file provided.
+In this article we will use Log2Timeline and Maximim Plaso Parser to analyse the VMDK file provided.

 To create the timeline with log2timeline :